akamai-compute-marketplace/marketplace-clusters/apps/clusters/linode-marketplace-elk/README.md

 Certificate name are created according to the instance's hostname.

 The provisioner node also contains all certificates in the cluster because it's used a Certificate Authority to generate, sign and distribute the certificates to the cluster.
-You can find all of the certicates including the CA private key below:
+You can find all of the certificates including the CA private key below:

 - `/root/cluster-certificates`